What Everyone In Opelika Ought To Know About Scorpions

 Scorpion Prevention Tips

-Since scorpions are everywhere in Opelika, how can you keep them away from your property?
+Since scorpions are everywhere in our Opelika service area, how can you keep them away from your property?

 For starters, keep your lawn clean and tidy.
 Scorpions like to hide under rocks, foliage, and anything else that will keep them cool and near food.
 By removing stones, woodpiles, and foliage around the yard, scorpions are less likely to camp out on your property.